Joi/joi.github.io/_posts/2020-09-04-Brisket-Recipe-Roundup.md

 I take notes and then try to experiment and iterate to refine "my" recipe.
 The current note taking and knowledge management system isn't perfect for this.
 Currently, I have recipes and posts.
 Recipes are either authored or downloaded and are sort of snapshots of a recipe.
 Posts are delineated by date and have tags.

-The recipes aren't dynamic enough - I feel like I should be taking notes and documenting stuff right in the recipes - for instance, having a master recipe for Roast Brisket with links to other recipes, notes from experiments and underlying sub-recipes and ideas such as [[2020-08-02-reverse-sear|Reverse Sear]].
+The recipes aren't dynamic enough - I feel like I should be taking notes and documenting stuff right in the recipes - for instance, having a master recipe for roast brisket with links to other recipes, notes from experiments and underlying sub-recipes and ideas such as [[2020-08-02-reverse-sear|Reverse Sear]].

 Also, the dates on the posts are slightly problematic.
 Do I use the date that I did the cooking?
 Do I use the date that I'm writing the thing?
 What if a particular project, like my brisket project, take more than one day?
 Do I break it up into daily updates?